D.R. Horton, Inc. research snapshot

 Industry trend

-The long-term need for affordable U.S. housing supports builders with scale and land access.
-The near-term counterweight is that buyers are rate-sensitive, incentives are elevated, and regional supply can outpace household formation in some markets.
+The long-term need for affordable U.S. housing supports builders with scale and land access, and the housing bill that passed in July 2026 may help institutional build-to-rent demand.
+The near-term counterweight is that buyers are rate-sensitive, incentives are elevated, and home construction is running at its slowest pace since 2020.

 Valuation and margin of safety

-At roughly 14.5x TTM EPS and 1.9x book value, DHI was priced as a quality cyclical business rather than a distressed builder.
-Margin of safety depends on whether EPS and book value can hold through the incentive cycle.
+At roughly 13.6x TTM EPS and 1.69x book value, DHI was priced as a quality cyclical business rather than a distressed builder.
+Margin of safety depends on whether EPS near $10.51 and book value near $84.85 can hold through the incentive cycle and the trimmed fiscal 2026 outlook.

 Source-backed data